polerix/diarissues/README.md

 diarissues
 ==========

-Get a diary with Issues.
+Get a diary on Issues.

 ### To do